 I am by no means a good artist.
 In fact, looking back on my first bullet journal it’s obvious how much of an anti-artist I was.
 However, just spending more time with a pen or pencil in your hand will get you to at least be more comfortable with a doodle here and there.
 Challenge yourself to a doodle page!
 These doodles were so cathartic to finish, and I love looking back at them!

 Use your BuJo as a personal cookbook with your favorite recipes!
 Since you theoretically always have your BuJo on you as a daily diary, it makes grocery shopping and meal planning so much easier since the best recipes are already chosen and at your fingertips (PS- try this pumpkin marinara because it is soooo delicious!).

 Tools to use:

 You can use just about anything you want as utensils in your Bullet Journal.
 These are two examples of my favorite utensils when I want to keep it simple.
 Micron pens are phenomenal for sharp writing and small doodles and they don’t bleed through the pages of my journal.
 The Stabilo highlighters are great quality and they last forever.
+You can also find affordable leather travel journals right here at Tolmee.
+It comes with free inserts!
+Blank, calendar and Dot layouts all come with your purchase.
+If you're looking for pouches for you pens, search no futher then our durable pouches from Thela and T-greeks.
 Find what suits you and your journal and be as creative or minimalistic as you want to be!